-In January 2015, Congressman Robert B. Aderholt was sworn in to serve his tenth term representing Alabama’s Fourth Congressional District.
+On January 3, 2021, Congressman Robert B. Aderholt took the oath of office to serve his 13th term representing Alabama’s Fourth Congressional District.

 Aderholt is a member of the powerful House Committee on Appropriations, which has jurisdiction over funding the operation of the federal government.
-As Chairman of the Subcommittee on Agriculture, he supports greater transparency, accountability and oversight to the appropriations process.
-Aderholt is also a member of the Commerce, Justice & Science Subcommittee and the Defense Subcommittee.
-An advocate of fiscal responsibility, truth in budgeting and a federal government that operates within its means, Aderholt brings common-sense solutions to the Committee.
+He serves as Ranking Member of the Subcommittee on Commerce, Justice and Science and supports greater transparency, accountability and oversight to the appropriations process.
+Aderholt also serves as a member of the Agriculture and Rural Development Subcommittee and the Defense Subcommittee.
+An advocate of fiscal responsibility, truth in budgeting and a federal government that operates within its means, Aderholt tries to bring common-sense solutions to the Appropriations Committee.

-Aderholt is also a member of the Commission on Security and Cooperation in Europe (also known as the Helsinki Commission).
+Aderholt also serves as a commission member of the Commission on Security and Cooperation in Europe (commonly known as the Helsinki Commission).
 Founded in 1976, the Helsinki Commission is comprised of 56 countries around the world that together monitors human rights in Europe and Central Asia.

-A staunch supporter of his community and the state of Alabama, Aderholt believes the federal government serves a critical role in assisting state and local projects and economic development.
+A staunch supporter of his community, district and the state of Alabama, Aderholt believes the federal government serves a critical role in assisting state and local projects regarding economic development.
 He continues to support pro-growth initiatives that create jobs, strong immigration standards, and robust national security.

-Prior to his election to Congress, Aderholt served as an aide to Governor Fob James and as a Municipal Judge in Haleyville, Alabama.
-Educated through Alabama's public school system, Aderholt went on to graduate from Birmingham Southern College and from the Cumberland School of Law at Samford University.
+Prior to his election to Congress, Aderholt served as Assistant Legal Advisor to Governor Fob James as well as Municipal Judge for the city of Haleyville, Alabama.
+Educated through Alabama's public school system, Aderholt went on to receive his B.A. from Birmingham Southern College and his J.D. from the Cumberland School of Law at Samford University.

-Born on July 22, 1965, and raised in Alabama, Aderholt and his wife, Caroline, reside in Haleyville with their daughter, Mary Elliott, and their son, Robert Hayes.
-When Congress is in session, his family joins him in Washington, D.C.
+Born on July 22, 1965, and raised in Alabama, Aderholt and his wife, Caroline, have their residence in Haleyville along with their daughter, Mary Elliott, and their son, Robert Hayes.
+When Congress is in session, his family joins him in Washington, D.C. area.